ItsAsbreuk/itsa-gallery/src/gallery-itsasubscribemodelbuttons/README.md

 Plugin for ITSAViewModelList, ITSAScrollViewModelList and ITSAViewModel

-The plugin makes that clicking on some elements within the Model causes the <i>Modelinstance</i> fire an event.
+The plugin makes that clicking on some elements within the Model causes the Model-instancefire an event.

 Be aware that -in case of LazyModelList- the objects are revived into Modelinstances and not freed.
 You may want to use